designstem/projects/biomimicry/index.md

   ## Actually, humankind looks further and further, for sustainable solutions in <em>nature</em>.

-  Most of the advanced solutions regarding materials, technology or items that we consume, come from the ability to observe and imitate nature.
+  Most of the advanced solutions regarding materials, technology, or items that we consume come from the ability to observe and imitate nature.

 </div>